yuki-kimoto/gitprep/README.md

     ./gitprep

-(If you run this command again, gitprep server restart.)
+(If you run this command again, gitprep server restarts.)

 Then access the following URL.